hdrummon/HugoHdrummon/content/post/FinalReflection.md

 </ol>
 This particular approach would repeat until the desired goal is meet.
 Since I wouldn’t always find the correct exploit every time, I would have to repeat the Ideate process to determine a better solution.
+This methodology approach to attempting boot-to-root challenges has better helped me in understaning how industry professionals attempt real world pentration testing scenarios.
+This same methodology can be applied to how hackers attack a system when attempting to breach a system, they would utilise the same **Define** to **Test** approach.

 ## SLO3 Apply technical skills to develop, model and/or evaluate designs
 From the beginning of the studio I was already struggling with technical areas of Cyber Security, primarily skills used in CTF and Wargame challenges which I had some practice in but not enough to be confident in.
 But over the six weeks, the studio has forced me to evolve and adapt my knowledge toward tools and concepts.
 Each week I learned a new concept that helped me on my Journey through the studio